 A lot of the missions in Space Crew are the same; escort service (wahey!), deliveries, clearing out the sections of raiders and bounty hunting to name a few.
 In almost all areas, you will encounter asteroid fields and engage in skirmishes.

-Space Crew - Floorplan
+Space Crew review

-Floorplan of power.
+Floorplan.
 Source: PR

 While your crew are defending/attacking from their posts, you can have the Captain fly defensively; ensuring that any incoming attacks are absorbed by the side with the strongest shields, or offensively; steering the ship to attack the enemy with full force.